voltive/amz_sp_api/lib/aplus-content-api-model/docs/AplusContentApi.md

 require 'aplus-content-api-model'

 api_instance = AmzSpApi::AplusContentApiModel::AplusContentApi.new
 content_reference_key = 'content_reference_key_example' # String | The unique reference key for the A+ Content document.
-A content reference key cannot form a permalink and may change in the future.
-A content reference key is not guaranteed to match any A+ Content identifier. marketplace_id = 'marketplace_id_example' # String | The identifier for the marketplace where the A+ Content is published. included_data_set = ['included_data_set_example'] # Array<String> | The set of A+ Content data types to include in the response.
+A content reference key cannot form a permalink and might change in the future.
+A content reference key is not guaranteed to match any A+ Content identifier. marketplace_id = 'marketplace_id_example' # String | The marketplace ID is the globally unique identifier of a marketplace.
+To find the ID for your marketplace, refer to [Marketplace IDs](https://developer-docs.amazon.com/sp-api/docs/marketplace-ids). included_data_set = ['included_data_set_example'] # Array<String> | The set of A+ Content data types to include in the response.